Home

 Answer: C

-6) The tool used to ensure that all effected people are involved and engaged is the
+6) The tool used to ensure that all affected people are involved and engaged is the

 A) Stakeholder Analysis